neuro-inc/neuro-cli/docs/client_reference.rst

 ======

-   *Read-only* :class:`~dataclasses.dataclass` for describing a job configuration provided by Neuromation platform.
+   *Read-only* :class:`~dataclasses.dataclass` for describing a job configuration provided by Neuro platform.

-   Presets list is loaded on login to the Neuromation platform and depends on used cluster.
+   Presets list is loaded on login to the Neuro platform and depends on used cluster.

    .. attribute:: cpu